 Lean Into the Fear

 What most successful people in every industry know is that you can’t avoid fear.
 In fact, you shouldn’t try.

-Yesterday, I gave an live Q&A about the upcoming Story Cartel Course, and beforehand I was petrified.
+Yesterday, I gave an live Q&A about one of our upcoming courses, and beforehand I was petrified.
 I’m not a great public speaker, and the possibility of rejection and failure loomed before me.
 I wanted to cancel it, and kept thinking of excuses.
 “No one is going to show up, anyway.
 What’s the point of this?
 This isn’t worth the pressure.”

 However, the fear actually made me better.
 Fear motivates you to practice.
 Because of my fear, I prepared more.
 I made more of an effort to connect with the audience.
 I thought harder about how to do the best I could with the limited skill I had.

 Fear makes you better.
 Don’t avoid it.
 Instead, lean in.
 (Share that on Twitter?)

 We are all scared.
 However, what separates successful writers from wannabe writers is what they do in the midst of their fear.
 They lean in.
 They don’t run.
 They don’t fight.
 They do the right thing, the thing they said they were going to do in the first place.

 Seth Godin says, “Write more, write better, share often.
 It’s entirely possible you’re not good.
 But the keyword that’s missing is, ‘yet.’”

 Your job isn’t to be un-rejectable.
 Your job is to share your story.

 Write something you’re scared to write today.